canvasxyz/canvas/docs/index.md

 Every client can use the database concurrently, and interactions are automatically synced and merged.

-Use it to build mini apps, shared databases, browser extensions, or decentralized applications.
+Use it to build mini apps, shared databases, browser extensions, multiplayer games, or decentralized applications.

-Write complex apps that don't fit in CRDTs, like multiplayer games, and transactional database applications.

 </div>